Clonard Monastery: Clonard and The Troubles

-Clonard sits on the frontline of the troubles which erupted in Belfast in August 1969, located as it is, at an Interface area between the mainly Catholic Falls Road district and the mainly Protestant Shankill Road district.
+Clonard sits on the frontline of the troubles which erupted in Belfast in August 1969, located as it is, at an interface area between the mainly Catholic Falls Road district and the mainly Protestant Shankill Road district.
 At the rear of the monastery was located Bombay Street and Cupar Street which led on to the Shankill Road.

 On 14 August 1969, loyalists from the Shankill Road launched a series of attacks on the houses owned by Catholics in those streets.
 The residents were forced to flee and many of the houses were burnt to the ground including the whole of Bombay Street.

 The priests from Clonard were actively involved from the outset in attempting to safeguard the local residents.

 Two of Northern Ireland's most significant clergy who worked for peace, Frs.
 Alec Reid and Gerry Reynolds, lived here.

-Contemporary Pastoral Outreach
+Contemporary pastoral outreach

 In 1981 members of the Redemptorist community at Clonard established links with Fitzroy Presbyterian Church near Queen's University, Belfast in the south of the city and the monastery became a centre for peacemaking and reconciliation.
 Secret conversations between John Hume and Gerry Adams were held in rooms in the complex while wider, interfaith conversations helped contribute to the 1994 IRA ceasefire.

 Clonard is also used as a music venue for many festivals in the city, most notably but not exclusively Féile an Phobail.